230 Assisted Living Communities near Long Beach

-Services Available in Assisted Living Communities in Long Beach
+What Services are Available in Assisted Living in Long Beach?

 Every assisted living community provides meals and accommodations, though the specifics may vary from one facility to the next.
 Expect three healthy meals a day served in a shared dining hall.
 In some larger communities, you'll also find snack bars or cafes that are open when the dining hall is closed.
 Some residents may also enjoy kitchenettes with microwaves so they can eat in their own suites.
 Accommodations can range from a shared room in a no-frills community to a spacious private apartment.

 Staff at assisted living communities help residents with dressing, grooming and bathing and other ADLs, as well as with medication management.
 Residents don't have to hassle with household chores, since housekeeping staff are available to do laundry, change bed linens, and keep apartments clean.